-The footage we were able to capture when we returned to China reveals that the threat to public health and safety is ongoing.
+The footage we were able to capture when we returned to China in 2020 reveals that the threat to public health and safety is ongoing.
 Despite the pandemic that has changed our lives, these places (where COVID-19 is thought to have originated) are still open to the public, drawing massive crowds of people, and worse, continuing to trade and brutally kill animals of all kinds.

 From the moment investigators arrived at the markets, they could see live and dead animals transported in vehicles that exposed them to dirt, smog, and contamination without any oversight or accountability.

 Due to the terrible conditions in which they are handled and transported within the markets, animals, like these 12 ducks crammed into a single sack, experience high levels of stress that cause their immune systems to deteriorate.
 This makes them more susceptible to deadly viruses—viruses that can cause pandemics like COVID-19.

 In these places, turtles, frogs, ducks, geese, pigeons, and fish are traded and killed, bringing together species that would never live together in the wild, creating the perfect breeding ground for animal-borne diseases.
 Due to humans' direct contact with these animals at wet markets, the risk that one of these deadly viruses will make the jump from animals to humans increases exponentially.

 The animals are killed while fully conscious and their blood soaks the stalls' walls and floors, one of the reasons these places are called wet markets.
 Sanitary conditions in these places are poor, and despite the danger, animal welfare and health safety controls are non-existent.

 WET MARKET INVESTIGATION